Table of Contents

 What Does It Mean When a Guitar is Fretting Out?

 When a guitar is fretting out, it means that the string is touching a higher fret when bending it, and it dies out.
-This is a result of an improper string height and is quite common with guitars with a round radius on the fretboard.
+This is a result of an improper string height.
+It’s quite common with guitars with a round radius on the fretboard.

-Some vintage style Fender electric guitars with a 7.25″ radius suffered from this condition because the strings would eventually make contact with a fret when performing big bends.
+Some vintage-style Fender guitars with a 7.25″ radius suffered from this condition.
+This is because the strings would eventually make contact with a fret when performing bends.
 Gibson’s had a radius of 12″ and were considered better guitars to perform bends on as a result.

 What Causes Fretting Out?

-There are a few things that can cause guitar fret out.
-And because the guitar is an intricate instrument that isn’t perfect, it doesn’t take much to have this happen.
+There are a few things that can cause a guitar to fret out.
+The guitar is an intricate instrument that isn’t perfect, it doesn’t take much to have this happen.
 This is one sound that will make any player cringe!

 Bridge Is Out Of Adjustment

-The bridge needs to be in the correct position so that the strings have the right height, and depending on the design, the proper radius adjustment.
-Performing this adjustment is quite a bit different between the electric and acoustic guitar.
+The bridge needs to be in the correct position so that the strings have the right height.
+And depending on the design, the proper radius adjustment.
+Performing this is quite a bit different between the electric and acoustic guitar.

 The action of a guitar is how high the strings are from the fretboard.
-If the action is too low, the strings will be too close to the frets and cause them to touch when bending.
+If it’s too low, the strings will be close to the frets and cause them to touch when bending.

 Truss Rod Adjusted Wrong

 The truss rod is a piece of metal inside the guitar that helps support the neck.
-If it’s adjusted too tight, it can bow the neck and cause the strings to be too close to the fretboard.
-If It’s too loose, then the bow will be too great, which can also cause the choke out of the string.
+If it’s adjusted too tight, it can bow the neck.
+This will cause the strings to be too close to the fretboard.
+If It’s too loose, then the bow will be significant, which can also cause the choke out of the string.

 This is also referred to as neck relief and needs to be set just right.
 You also need to hope that the neck is not warped.